“If a picture is worth a thousand words, then a video is worth a million” — YouTube Blog

 There can be little doubt that video will dominate 2022 and beyond.
 One need only look at the meteoric rise of platforms like TikTok and YouTube — the former of which grew by 325% in 2020 alone.
 And if that’s not convincing enough, consider the following from Wyzowl’s 2022 State of Video Marketing Report:

 In short, video is no longer optional.
 You need to understand the basic best practices of video marketing.
 More importantly, you need to understand the video marketing trends currently shaping both how marketers leverage video and how audiences engage with it.

-We’ll help you stay competitive by identifying these trends and providing you with actionable tips you can follow to adapt to each.
+We’ll help you stay competitive by identifying 12 video marketing trends and providing you with actionable tips you can follow to adapt to each.

 Brands Are Telling Stories Through Social Video